By using Replypad, you agree to our Cookie Policy.

 Followers and access rights

-User access rights means that users may be restricted from accessing conversations according to the conversation’s category.
-For example, restrict a user from seeing financial discussions by restricting the “Accounting” category.
+User access rights means that users may be restricted from accessing conversations according to the conversation’s team.
+For example, restrict a user from seeing financial discussions by restricting the “Accounting” Team.

 When a user is added as a follower, this overrides the access rights settings.
 The user is then granted with access to this conversation, even if otherwise they wouldn’t have.